-Deposits of approximately HK\$3,916,000 (2019: HK\$3,685,000) have been received by the Group to secure certain finance lease receivables and classified into current or non-current liabilities based on the final lease instalment due date stipulated in the finance lease agreements.
+Deposits of approximately HK\$1,229,000 (2020:HK\$3,916,000) have been received by the Group to secure certain finance lease receivables and classified into non-current liabilities based on the final lease instalment due date stipulated in the finance lease agreements.
 The deposits are non-interest bearing.
-In addition, the finance lease receivables are secured over the leased assets, mainly machinery leased, as at 31 December 2020 and 2019.
+In addition, the finance lease receivables are secured over the leased assets, mainly machinery leased, as at 31 December 2021 and 2020.
 The Group is not permitted to sell, or repledge the collateral of the finance lease receivables without consent from the lessee in the absence of default by the lessee.